tapan0007/ml_dtypes/test/e2e/README.txt

 The Front-End can partition a large graph into smaller ones for execution on various simulators/devices.

   --focus_to FOCUS_TO   Filter out all nodes but the fanin of this node.
 The
                         fanin includes the node itself.
+Partitioning
+                        (subgraphing) would operate on this new filtered graph instead of the original graph.

   --partition PARTITION [PARTITION ...]
                         Partition into subgraphs; use from, from_multi,
                         meauto, multi_tpb, or auto.
-The from_multi is followed by list of comma-separate cut nodes, e.g. from a,b c e,f,g .
-The default is none
+The from_multi is followed by list of comma-separate cut nodes.
+Example: Use from_multi a,b,c to cut a subgraph starting from nodes a,b,c down toward the output node; if there are two resulting subgraphs, sg00 would contain the input nodes and nodes up to before a,b,c and sg01 would contain a,b,c down toward the output node.
+The default is none.

   --executors EXECUTORS [EXECUTORS ...]
                         Specifies executors per subgraph, e.g., tcc 1 2 3